ArenT1981/bsa_constraint_validation_assign1/README.md

 **Analysis:**

 As per **Weekly** above.
 Note, however, that a MONTH is deeply problematical in terms of its relationship to a WEEK value.
 For precisely what number of weeks does an actual month represent?
 Averaged throughout the year, it neither constitutes an exact number of days nor, therefore, a whole ratio of weeks.
-By convention, a "month" is often taken to represent four weeks, however using this value actually only results in month representing the correct number of weeks for the month of February only, and only then for non-leap years, where it instead has twenty-nine days, which of course is not divisible into four whole weeks of seven days.
+By convention, a "month" is often taken to represent four weeks; however using this value actually only results in month representing the correct number of weeks for the month of February *only*, and only then for non-leap years, where it instead has twenty-nine days, which of course is not divisible into four whole weeks of seven days.

 Therefore, as a mathematical/numerical entity, a "month" is a problem, and therefore any usage or non-usage needs to be qualified by whatever particular set of constraints/design decisions we impose on the software.
-Which decisions we make regarding it are dependent on our intended outcome/usage for the system; i.e. they are particular to context.
+Which decisions we make regarding it are dependent on our intended outcome/usage for the system; i.e. they are particular to the specifics of the usage context.

 ## Acceptance Criteria (Validation as valid or invalid Amount)